JacksonBurns/py2sambvca/README.md

 You can download the source code [on the `Sambvca` webserver](https://www.molnac.unisa.it/OMtools/sambvca2.1/download/download.html) and compile it using [`gfortran`](https://gcc.gnu.org/wiki/GFortranBinaries).

+By default, `py2sambvca` expects the executable to be present in the `cwd` and named `sambvca21.exe` on Windows or `sambvca21.x` on Unix-based systems. optionally, the filepath to your executable can be specified as shown below.

 ## Usage
 After installation, `py2sambvca` can be added to a Python script via `import` and instantiated:
 ```python